 Additional International Programs Offered by UW-Madison

 Study abroad programs specifically designed for the CALS student in mind.
 All UW-Madison students can apply to CALS study abroad programs unless otherwise noted in program eligibility requirements.
-CALS study abroad programs are listed within the IAP search.
+CALS study abroad programs are listed within the IAP application.

 Study abroad programs specifically designed for and open to students in the College of Engineering.